-Hamantaschen are triangular stuffed cookies, (kind of like fancier jam thumbprints, usually filled with jam or poppy seeds.
+Hamantaschen are triangular stuffed cookies (kind of like fancier jam thumbprints), usually filled with jam or poppy seeds.
 They’re traditionally eaten during Purim, a joyful late-winter holiday marked by costume-wearing and merrymaking that celebrates a foiled plot in ancient Persia to eliminate the Jewish people.
 Why triangular?
 They’re said to represent the triangle hat worn by Haman, the villain in the Purim story.

 Recipe developers are reinventing hamantaschen, which used to have a reputation as dry, crumbly, and bland.
 And Instagram seems to have only accelerated the process.
-You can now find marzipan sprinkle hamantaschen from Food Network’s Molly Yeh, savoury pretzel-hotdog hamantaschen, vanilla-and-chocolate marble hamantaschen from Instagram star and cookbook author Jake Cohen, marble cheesecake hamantaschen from Smitten Kitchen’s Deb Perelman, and so many more fun and fabulous takes on these humble biscuits.
+You can now find marzipan sprinkle hamantaschen from Food Network’s Molly Yeh, savoury pretzel-hotdog hamantaschen, vanilla-and-chocolate marble hamantaschen from Instagram star and cookbook author Jake Cohen, marble cheesecake hamantaschen from Smitten Kitchen’s Deb Perelman and so many more fun and fabulous takes on these humble biscuits.

-As we approach pandemic year two, it seems like more and more hamantaschen recipes are flooding my Instagram newsfeed.
+It seems like more and more hamantaschen recipes are flooding my Instagram newsfeed.
 Some, like me, are embracing holidays and cultural traditions as a way to find meaning and joy in a trying time.
 Others just need a new baking challenge—and hamantaschen are the perfect quarantine project.
 Even if you don’t celebrate Purim, here’s why you should make hamantaschen this season.

 1. Hamantaschen are easy to master